 Chiyoda is the best place in Tokyo which can suit the requirements of all travellers.
 There are budget and luxury hotels dotted all around the central Tokyo.
 It's very close to the Tokyo Station, hence a wonderful place for those in need of day trips.
 The Tokyo Station is a multi-storey mall, hence you will find anything you need right in the heart of the Tokyo.
 Despite its central location, Chiyoda is quiet and perfect for those in need of a good night rest.

 Shibuya is a great option to stay in Tokyo for tourists because it offers everything you could ask for and more.
-There are a lot of similarities between Shibuya and Shinjuku for example, so if you are after a vibrant neighborhood where you could feel Tokyo's heartbeat, then Shibuya is one of the best places to stay in Tokyo for the first time.
+There are a lot of similarities between Shibuya and Shinjuku for example, so if you are after a vibrant neighbourhood where you could feel Tokyo's heartbeat, then Shibuya is one of the best places to stay in Tokyo for the first time.